-Degree: Master of Engineering Requirements for Completing the Industrial Science and Technology Master's Program
+Requirements for Completing the Industrial Science and Technology Master's Program

 Acquire at least 30 credits, including the requirements listed below, complete the master's thesis review and pass the final exam.
-(1) 7 computing the from the Common Subjects of the Master's Program (2) 6 credits or more from the Common Subjects of Industrial Science and Technology (2) credits or more from Subject Group A, 3 credits or more from Subject Group B) (3) 14 credits or more from the Specialized Subjects in the studied field.
+(1) 7 compulsory credits from the Common Subjects of the Master's Program (2) 6 credits or more from the Common Subjects of Industrial Science and Technology (2 credits or more from Subject Group A, 3 credits or more from Subject Group B) (3) 14 credits or more from the Specialized Subjects in the studied field.
+Notes:

 Notes: 1.
-Credits earned in other programs in the Graduate School of Science and Engineering or in subjects offered by other graduate schools may be added to the requirements for completion.
-2. [1 / 2] indicates they may be taken any year.
-3. Working adult students may take subjects by "Special Exception for Educational Methods".
-Please inquire if this applies to you.
+Credits earned in other programs in the Graduate School of Science and Engineering or in subjects offered by other graduate schools may be added to the requirements Construction where programs and programs are constructed by the program of the prog